Clonal interference and Muller's ratchet in spatial habitats: Model

-When the time between mutations to appear and become established, $t_{\textrm{mut}}=(\pi UL)^{-1}$, is much longer than $t_{\textrm{fix}}$, the rate of average fitness increase is mutation limited: $V=s\pi UL=2s^{2}UL$.
+An important quantity is the rate of fitness changes $V=\lim_{t\to\infty} \langle \textrm{log} f\rangle/t$, where the average is over the population.
+When the time between mutations to appear and become established, $t_{\textrm{mut}}=(\pi U_bL)^{-1}$, is much longer than $t_{\textrm{fix}}$, $V$ is mutation limited: $V=s\pi U_bL=2s^{2}U_bL$.
 However, when $t_{\textrm{mut}}\sim t_{\textrm{fix}}$, multiple unfixed mutations in the population compete with each other, slowing down $V$.
 In well mixed populations the condition for mutation limited adaptation is that there should be less than one new beneficial mutation per generation.
-In contrast, with spatial structure $t_{\textrm{mut}}\sim t_{\textrm{fix}}$ defines a characteristic interference length scale $L_c \sim (c/U)^{1/2}$, above which mutation competition sets in.
+In contrast, with spatial structure $t_{\textrm{mut}}\sim t_{\textrm{fix}}$ defines a characteristic interference length scale $L_c \sim (c/U_b)^{1/2}$, above which mutation competition sets in.
 In this competitive regime, the rate of evolution no longer depends on the supply of beneficial mutations, but $V$ becomes independent of $L$ for $L > L_c$ \cite{Otwinowski2011a,Martens2011b}.
-Using this observation and dimensional analysis, one may deduce that this maximum speed grows as $U^{1/2}$ in one dimension, and $U^{1/3}$ in two dimensions.
+Using this observation and dimensional analysis, one may deduce that this maximum speed grows as $U_b^{1/2}$ in one dimension, and $U_b^{1/3}$ in two dimensions.

-In the following we describe the fitness distribution in the transient regime of the evolution, before reaching the steady state, by exploiting an analogy to surface growth physics.